Skip to content

 No customer data is transmitted to Enprivacy or any other external party.

 The product does not phone home to check for updates or send telemetry.
-All features (except user authentication) work fully air-gapped.
+With models pre-loaded into durable storage, all features work fully air-gapped except user authentication, which requires auth.enprivacy.com.

 See Data Security & Privacy for details on where data is stored and encryption recommendations.